NioTheFirst/Competition-Materials/README.md

 - What is a Smart Contract?
 - Sample exploits

 A virtual test will be linked starting 12:00 A.M. on 10/29.
 You will have the entire weekend to turn in this test.
 You will be asked to include your gender.
-Please be honest, as I reserve the right to distribute the rewards.
+Please be honest, as I reserve the right to distribute the rewar

 The top five(5) scorers that score at least a 90% will be chosen from Boy, Girl, and Non-binary categories.